 1. Be energy efficient; live off the grid.

-You may consider doing the manual thing and live off the grid.
-Instead of washing your clothes in a washing machine, to be economical, try hand washing and hanging clothes under the heat of the sun.; it’s more fun to do it with someone and saves energy, more importantly.
+You may consider doing things manually and living off the grid.
+Instead of washing your clothes in a washing machine to be economical, try handwashing and hanging them in the sun.
+It’s more fun to do it with someone and saves energy, more importantly.

 2. Use renewable power to save energy.